Lisa and Lena: Awards

 In 2016 the duo received the golden Bravo Otto as Social-Media-Stars.
 They also received a 2017 Shorty Award as Muser of the Year.
 They were nominated for Best Musers and Choice Musers at the 2017 Teen Choice Awards.

 Personal life

-Lisa and Lena are Christians.
-They were adopted at the age of six months and have a biological half-brother, the German tattoo model Jayden Terrible.
+Lisa and Lena were adopted at the age of six months and have a biological half-brother, the German tattoo model Jayden Terrible.
 Lena was born just before Lisa.
+They are Protestant Christians and grew up as members of an Evangelical free church.
+They were baptised in 2021, though Lena has since left the free church.

-In 2022, Lisa announced that she was engaged to an Australian musician, Jonas Jay.
-They married on 25 March, 2023.
+In 2022, Lisa announced that she was engaged to Australian musician Jonas Jay.
+They married on 25 March 2023.
 After going public about her pregnancy in early 2024, Lisa gave birth to their son in November.
+In June 2026, she announced a second pregnancy.

-Lena now works as a model in New York City.
+In 2023, Lena worked as a backstage host for the Wetten, dass..? entertainment television program.
+In 2024, Lena worked as a model in New York City.
+As of 2025, she was a spokesperson for Miu Miu Beauty.